koutakou/NymQuest/docs/technical/message_pacing.md

 # Message Pacing System

-The message pacing system is a critical privacy enhancement in NymQuest designed to reduce timing correlation attack vulnerabilities and enhance overall anonymity protection.
+The message pacing system is a critical privacy enhancement in NymQuest designed to reduce timing correlation attack vulnerabilities and enhance overall anonymity protection through controlled message timing and randomized delays.

 ## Overview